 C13.
-Application fee ---------------------- --
+Application fee ------------------ -----

-✓ If your institution has waived its application fee for the Fal l 2022 admission c ycle please select no. Does your institution have a n application fee?
-Yes 🗆 No Amount of application fee: \$ 550.00 Can it be waived for applica nts with financial need?
-X Yes \(\simeq \) No If you have an application fee a and an on-line application option, ple ase indicate policy for students who apply on-line: ☐ Same Fee ☑ Free ☐ Reduced Can on-line application fee be waived for applicants with financial i need? ⊠ Yes □ No) C14.
-Application closing date Does your institution have a n application closing date?
-Yes N No Date Application closing date (fall) Priority Date Feb 1 C15.
-Are first-time, first-year s tudents accepted for terms other tha n the fall? ⊠ Yes □ No C16.
-Notification to applicants of admission decision sent (fill in one only) ☑ On a rolling basis begi☐ By (date): Click or tap☐ Other: Click or tap her here to enter text.
+✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no. Does your institution ha we an application fee?
+Yes No Amount of application f Fee: \$50.00 Can it be waived for app olicants with financial need?
+Yes No If you have an application fee and an on-line application option, plea ase indicate polic y for students who apply on-line: ☐ Same Fee ☑ Free ☐ Reduced Can on-line application fee be waived for applicants with financial n need? ⊠ Yes □ N 0 C14.
+Application closing da ate Does your institution ha we an application closing date?
+Yes N 0 Date 1 Application closing date (fall) Dute - Priority Date Feb 1 C15.
+Are first-time, first-ve ear students accepted for terms other than n the fall? ⊠ Yes □ No • ants of admission decision sent (fill in one beginning (date): Nov 15 r tap here to enter text.
 C17.
-Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): N ☐ No set date ☐ Must reply by May 1st ☐ Other: Click or tap her or within Click or tap here to enter text t. weeks if notified t thereafter Deadline for housing deposit: Refundable if student does n ot enroll? ☐ Yes, in full☐ Yes, in part☒ No
+Reply policy for adm itted applicants (fill in one only) ☑ Must reply by (da☐ No set date☐ Must reply by Ma☐ Other: Click or tap y 1st or within Click or tap here to enter text weeks if notified thereafter Deadline for housing de Amount of housing dep Refundable if student do oes not enroll? ☐ Yes, in full☐ Yes, in part☒ No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 1 year C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⊠ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply an be notified of an admission decision well in advance of the regular notification date and that asks students to commit t attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1 First or only early decision plan notification date: December 1 Other early decision plan closing date: n/a Other early decision plan notification date: n/a For the Fall 2021 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
-Number of applicants admitted under early decision plan: Click or tap here to enter text.
-Please provide significant details about your early decision plan: Early Decision admits are expected to deposit b February 1 unless there are financial concerns.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply an be notified of an admission decision well in advance of the regular notification date and that asks students to commit t attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1 First or only early decision plan notification date: December 1 Other early decision plan closing date: n/a Other early decision plan notification date: n/a For the Fall 2022 entering class: Number of early decision applications received by your institution: 0 Number of applicants admitted under early decision plan: 0 Please provide significant details about your early decision plan: Early Decision admits are expected to deposit be February 1 unless there are financial concerns.
 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: November 15 Early action notification date: December 15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: November 15 Early action notification date: December 15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No prior institution(s)